Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _A wireless client STA enters Power Save (PS) mode in which the radio power state can transition between awake and doze according to the 802.11 power management rules.
 A radio STA can be in one of two Power states:_

 - **`Awake`**: the radio is constantly powered and able to receive and transmit. <br> <br>
 - **`Doze`**: the radio is not able to receive and transmit and consumes low power.
 STA is allowed to go to "Doze" state after an AP has been notified that station is about to enter power save mode.
-STA will use `Null Data Frame` or `QoS Null Data Frame` with bit `Power Management / Power Save Mode = 1`.
+STA will use `Null Data Frame` or `QoS Null Data Frame` with bit `Power Management / Power Save Mode = 1` to inform the AP that it will going to "Doze" state.

 STA will go from `Doze` to `Awake` state for one of two reasons:

 1. If STA have a frame to send.
 2. Based on the STA internal timing mechanism.

+---

 ### Power Management Modes
 _A client STA can be in one of two Power Management modes:_